Top 15 Sensor Types Being Used in IoT

 Followed are some sub-categories of Temp Sensors:

-Thermocouples: It is voltage devices that indicate temperature measuring with a change in voltage.
+Thermocouples: These are voltage devices that indicate temperature measuring with a change in voltage.
 As temperature goes up, the output voltage of the thermocouple rises.

 Resistor temperature detectors (RTD): The resistance of the device is directly proportional to the temperature, increase in a positive direction when the temperature rises resistance going up.